Defxult/reactionmenu/README.md

 ---
 ## Setting Limits
-If you'd like, you can limit the amount of reaction menus that can be active at the same time.
+If you'd like, you can limit the amount of reaction menus that can be active at the same time *per* "guild", "member", or "channel"
 * Associated CLASS Methods
-    * `ReactionMenu.set_sessions_limit(limit: int, message: str)`
+    * `ReactionMenu.set_sessions_limit(limit: int, per='guild', message='Too many active reaction menus.
+Wait for other menus to be finished.')`
+    * `ReactionMenu.remove_limit()`
     * `ReactionMenu.get_sessions_count()`
     * `await ReactionMenu.stop_all_sessions()`